vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 - _Abbreviations_

 ^Notes:
-- Internationalizing and localizing, which can be a whole talk in itself, your app is part of this, but not the only way to make your app more understandable.
+- Internationalizing and localizing, which can be a whole talk in itself, is part of this, but not the only way to make your app more understandable.
 - You can also avoid hard to read words and idioms which are usually culturally specific.
 - Avoiding long blocks of text improve the experience for everyone (who actually reads it, anyway) and makes for a better experience for users with autism.
 You want your content to be easily digestible.
 - How many times have you run into an abbreviation you don't know and felt old or awkward because you had to look it up?
 Don't do that to your users!